 When abused, stimulants can cause a variety of undesirable consequences.
 These effects can include:

 Doctors prescribe some depressants for anxiety, insomnia, obsessive-compulsive disorder and other medical issues that prevent the sufferer from fully relaxing.
-These drugs often offer a sedative experience to users, making them a tempting choice for teens who wish to escape everyday stresses.
+These drugs often offer a sedative experience, making them a tempting choice for teens and adults who wish to escape everyday stresses.

-Alcohol acts as a depressant, making it a popular choice for teens.
-Although teen drinking is often associated with immediate bursts of energy after a sip, the user’s vital functions inevitably slow down.
+Alcohol acts as a depressant, making it a popular choice for people who need or want to relax.
+Although drinking is often associated with immediate bursts of energy, the person’s vital functions inevitably slow down.
+This slowing down can lead to slurred speech, altered judgment and unsteady movement.
 Overdosing on alcohol can cause severe toxicity and even death.

 The active ingredient in tobacco is nicotine, a chemical that acts as both a stimulant and a depressant.
 Tobacco gives users a minor, immediate rush, followed by a feeling of relaxation.
-Nicotine is one of the most addictive substances known to man, and is dangerous for your teen to even try.
+Nicotine is one of the most addictive substances available on the market and is dangerous to even try.

 Risks of Depressant Abuse

-Depressants can be useful when used properly, but depressant abuse can cause a host of issues in both the long and short term:
+Depressants can be useful when used properly, but depressant abuse can cause a host of issues in both the long and short term, including:

 Risks of Hallucinogen Abuse